jorgesmrr/react-tasks/README.md

 # react-tasks

-A simple to-do app I made with React.
+> A simple to-do app made with React.

 ## See it working